 A variety of liners are commonly used for repair of other types of pipelines (e.g., gas distribution lines, sewers, water mains, etc.).
+These repair processes are primarily used to restore leak-tightness and are not considered structural repairs.
 Of these, the three that are potentially applicable to internal repair of gas transmission pipelines are sectional liners, cured-in-place liners, and fold-and-formed liners.
 Sectional liners are typically 0.9 m (3 ft.) to 4.6 m (15 ft.) in length and are installed only in areas that require repairs.
+The installation of a sectional liner is illustrated in Figure 8.
 Cured-in-place liners and fold-and-formed liners are typically applied to an entire pipeline segment.
-Cured-in-place liners are installed using the inversion process, while fold-and-formed liners are pulled into place and then inverted so that they fit tightly against the inside of the pipe.
-The installation of a sectional liner is illustrated in Figure 5.
+Cured-in-place liners are installed using the inversion process (Figure 9), while fold-and-formed liners (Figure 10) are pulled into place and then unfolded so they fit tightly against the inside of the pipe.